-5 Priority Need
+5 Priority Need Name Economic Development

 Priority Level High

 Population Income Levels: Non-Homeless Special Needs:

 Extremely Low Non-housing Community Development

 Low

 Moderate

 Individuals

 Geographic Citywide

 Areas

 Affected

 Associated Goals Economic Opportunity

 Description Continue to support self-employment and workforce training programs as well as small business loans for low and moderate-income residents.

 Basis for The City of Santa Barbara desires to increase economic mobility of residents and

 Relative addresses structural causes of poverty.
 Funding economic-development programs

-Priority that enable low-income clients to move towards self-sufficiency and end the cycle

-of poverty are a crucial component.
-Economic development through workforce

-development and education was identified as a need through stakeholder
+Priority that enable low-income clients to move towards self-sufficiency and end the cycle of poverty are a crucial component.
+Economic development through workforce development and education was identified as a need through stakeholder engagement.

-engagement.

-6 Priority Need Name Planning for Housing and Community Development
+6 Priority Need Planning for Housing and Community Development

+Name

 Priority Level High

 Population Other

 Geographic Citywide

 Areas

 Affected

 Associated All goals

 Goals

-Description Continue to administer the CDBG and HOME programs in accordance with their respective regulations.
+Description Continue to administer the CDBG and HOME programs in a Continue to administer the CDBG and HOME programs in accordance with their

+respective regulations.
+Includes Fair Housing. respective regulations.
 Includes Fair Housing.

-Basis for The City will continue to support administration and planning activities in order to
+Basis for The City will continue to support administration and planning acti The City will continue to support administration and planning activities in order to

-Relative effectively oversee the CDBG and HOME programs.
+effectively oversee the CDBG and HOME programs.

 Priority